 "Kara meets a pianist who reminds her of her father.
 She tries to play a melody she remembers from her childhood, and a drawing made by Hera helps her.
 Meanwhile, Boomer is to be tried for treason.
 Tyrol takes her side, and helps her escape."

-On this day in 2015, 12 Monkeys aired "The Keys."
-This hour served as the seventh episode to the program's first season, and here's the plot summary as provided by our friends at IMDB.com:
+On this day in 2015 (in the U.S.), 12 Monkeys aired "The Keys."
+Officially, this hour served as the seventh episode to the program's first season, and here's the plot summary as provided by our friends at IMDB.com:

 "Cole, Railly and Aaron race to stop the virus from being deployed as a bio-weapon in Chechnya."